drbobrinkman/CSE270B/SYLLABUS.md

 Catalog description
 -------------------
 Studio-based, and student inquiry driven, course in game development for the Atari 2600.
 Students will build experience in assembly language programming.
-Students will also investigate the ways that the Atari 2600-F¢s technical limitations influenced the development of the game design industry.-A
+Students will also investigate the ways that the Atari 2600's technical limitations influenced the development of the game design industry.

 Pre-requisites
 -----